-There was also a cool little area underneath some stairs that was apparently a lunch spot, “Lunch Downstairs”, when the Lucky Strike Factory was still in operation.
+There was also a cool little area underneath some stairs that was a restaurant, “Lunch Downstairs” when the Lucky Strike Factory was still in operation.
 You can still see the name and menu painted on the wall.

 Burt’s Bees Headquarters

-One of the things I was excited about seeing at the American Tobacco Campus was But’s Bees headquarters.
+One of the things I was excited about seeing at the American Tobacco Campus was Burt’s Bees headquarters.
 (I love Burt’s Bees products, especially their chapsticks and lotions.)

 We also learned the history of the Burt’s Bees company from the plaque outside of the cabin and it was fascinating!

-Burt left New York City and his fancy job as a photojournalist to enjoy a quiet life in a turkey-coop-turned-cabin in the woods of Maine.
+Burt (the founder of Burt’s Bees) left New York City and his fancy job as a photojournalist to enjoy a quiet life in a turkey coop-turned-cabin in the woods of Maine.

 He became the local ‘bee man’ after finding a stray hive and earning a living selling honey.
-One fateful day, he picked up a hitchhiker who taught him how to make candles and lip balm out of the wax and Burt’s Bees was born.
+One fateful day, he picked up a hitchhiker who taught him how to make candles and lip balm out of beeswax, and Burt’s Bees was born.

-That hitchhiker (Roxanne Quimby) later sold her stake in the company and bought 87,000 acres of Maine woodlands, which she donated to the National Park Service.
+That hitchhiker, Roxanne Quimby, later sold her stake in the company.
+With her profit, she bought 87,000 acres of Maine woodlands, which she donated to the National Park Service.

 It just goes to show that you never know where this life is going to take you.

-The day of our visit (almost 100 degrees), so we didn’t do much else or walk to the other parts of this district.
+The day of our visit (almost 100 degrees), so we didn’t do much else.
 But I’m so glad that we went and that we were able to see part of the American Tobacco Campus.